RedisGraph/RedisGraph/docs/commands.md

 As a result, a new node is created representing the band Nirvana and a new relation connects Kurt to the band.

-Lastly we'll create a complete pattern.
+Lastly we create a complete pattern.

 All entities within the pattern which are not bounded will be created.